ARTICLE

 Life in a Gyre

 Researchers have recently discovered an expansion of oligotrophic regions in ocean gyres.
-They have correlated this expansion with increases in sea-surface temperatures—warm waters generally have far fewer nutrients than cold water.
+They have this expansion with increases in sea-surface temperatures—warm waters generally have far fewer nutrients than cold water.

 The University of Hawaii is taking advantage of its position in the North Pacific Gyre to further study the gyre and factors that impact it.
-Scientists regularly study “the thermohaline structure, water column chemistry, currents, optical properties, primary production, plankton community structure, and rates of particle export” in this ocean gyre.
+Scientists regularly study “the thermohaline structure, water column chemistry, currents, properties, primary production, plankton community structure, and rates of particle export” in this ocean gyre.

 Fast Fact